chaoss/wg-data-science/dataset/license-changes/fork-case-study/README.md

 **Impact/Why does this matter?**: Analyzing PR data before and after a relicense/fork event helps us understand open source developer and community behavior.

-**Pre-reading**: Please review the above read.me and related articles.
+**Pre-reading**: Please review the text above and read the related articles.
 You're also welcomed to explore other datasets in this case-study.

 **Tasks**:
 - Fetch PR data using GitHub’s GraphQL API.